zchochul/AliceO2/README.md

-This repository is a collection of notes I collected while working with O2 software.
-Keep in mind that I am still working on this repository and it is not complete.
-If you have any comments feel free to email me: [zchochul@cern.ch](mailto:zchochul@cern.ch)
+This repository is a collection of notes I've written while working with the O2 software.
+Keep in mind that I am still working on this repository and it is definately not complete.
+If you have any suggestions feel free to email me: [zchochul@cern.ch](mailto:zchochul@cern.ch)
 # Table of contents
 1. [Alice O2 - introduction](#AliceO2)<br>
 2. [Hyperloop](#Hyperloop)<br>